Rotorua Mongrel Mob member Raymond Jury on trial for murdering Trevor Rikihana

 The next morning, the Ford Fairmont car he had been driving was found completely burnt out on a rural Napier road.

-Jury's lawyer, Bill Nabney, said although Rikihana's injuries could not be argued, they needed to ask "who did it?".
+Jury's lawyer, Bill Nabney, said that, although Rikihana's injuries could not be argued, they needed to ask "who did it?"

-He asked the jury to consider that Jury may not have been the only person in the car.
+He asked the jury to consider that Jury might not have been the only person in the car.

+The Crown played a video of the victim's niece Lauren Eketone's police interview from January 30, where she described what she saw and heard that night.

+Eketone said Rikihana and Jury had been "happy to see each other" that night after not seeing one another for a while, and they came inside for a chat with some tea and food.

 The trial is set down for two weeks and is before a jury of four men and eight women.